 Artist Bio

-Chitra Vairavan is an artist, seeker, contemporary indian dancer/choreographer and educator born in Milwaukee, Wisconsin (occupied Potawatomi, Ho-Chunk and Menominee land) and culturally-grown as an artist in Mni Sota Makoce / Minnesota (on occupied Dakota Oyate land) for twenty years.
-With ancestral roots in Kandanur and Rayavaram, South India, she is immersed in Tamil/Thamizh culture and progressive politics in the U.S. Her embodied practice and experimental process is rooted in deep listening, spatial observation, freedoms, poetry, vulnerability and ancestral memory.
-Vairavan dances to heal and creates dance to help heal others.
-The aesthetic of her movement is through both yoga and contemporary Indian dance forms – mainly a mixture of training in Bharatanatyam, Odissi and Yorchha™.
+Chitra Vairavan is an artist, seeker, contemporary indian dancer/choreographer and educator born in Milwaukee, Wisconsin on occupied Potawatomi, Ho-Chunk and Menominee land and culturally-grown as an artist in Mni Sota Makoce/Minnesota on occupied Dakota land for twenty years.
+With ancestral roots in Tamil Nadu, she is immersed in Tamil/Thamizh culture and progressive politics in the U.S. Her embodied practice and experimental process is rooted in deep listening, spatial observation, freedoms, poetry, vulnerability and ancestral memory.
+The aesthetic of her movement is through both yoga and contemporary indian dance forms – a mixture of training in Bharatanatyam and Odissi.

-Vairavan received a B.A. in Spanish Studies and Strategic Communication from the University of Minnesota and an M.A. in Leadership and Public Policy from the University of St. Thomas, while working as a legal assistant in their law school for a decade.
+Vairavan received a B.A. in Spanish Studies and Strategic Communication from the University of Minnesota and an M.A. in Leadership and Public Policy from the University of St. Thomas, while working as a legal assistant in their law school for a decade and later other arts and social justice orgs.

 Present Moments (a chronology)

-Vairavan was born in Milwaukee, WI (on occupied Potawatomi, Ho-Chunk and Menominee land) and community-grown as an artist and cultural activist in Minneapolis, MN (on occupied Dakota land).
-She has been dancing since the age of two and her parents instilled in her the importance of her cultural and linguistic roots as a Tamil/Thamizh person from birth.
-She comes from a family of Thamizh educators, writers and poets.
-Art was a matter of survival in the American landscape from there.
+Chitra Vairavan was born in Milwaukee, WI on occupied Potawatomi, Ho-Chunk and Menominee land and raised in the north side of Milwaukee by two Tamil immigrant parents.
+She is a daughter, sister, aunt and artist.
+Vairavan has been dancing since the age of two and her parents instilled in her the importance of her cultural and linguistic roots as a Tamil/Thamizh person from birth.
+She comes from a family and community of Tamil/Thamizh educators, writers and poets.
+Art was a matter of survival in the American landscape from her beginnings.
 Her earlier dance teachers included Meena Baskaran and Hema Rajagopalan.

-In 2004, Vairavan met her contemporary dance mentor, Dr. Ananya Chatterjea, and a fierce group of women artists of color, through which she became a founding member of Ananya Dance Theatre in her undergraduate years and beyond.
+In 2004 during her undergraduate years, Vairavan met her contemporary dance mentor, Dr. Ananya Chatterjea, and a fierce group of women artists of color, through which she became a founding member of Ananya Dance Theatre.
 She completed 14 seasons with the company from 2004-2015, earning her much recognition as an artist and principal dancer for many years.
-Vairavan would later explore experimental dance work further as a dance collaborator with Pramila Vasudevan’s Aniccha Arts since 2007.
+Vairavan would simultaneously explore experimental dance/performance work further as a dance collaborator with Pramila Vasudevan’s Aniccha Arts since 2007 and as a part of Chamindika Wandarugala’s Monkeybear’s Hamolodic Workshop in 2017.